FloUhl/flouhl.github.io/content/posts/Btrfs-Start.md

 These features in turn mean, that Btrfs is slightly less performant than other file systems like XFS or Ext4 as the overhead for the checksumming and compression does impact performance.

 One thing that Btrfs does not manage itself is encryption.
-However this can easily be solved by using [`dm-crypt`](https://www.kernel.org/doc/html/latest/admin-guide/device-mapper/dm-crypt.html#), the transparend disk encription subsystem in the Linux kernel.
+However this can easily be solved by using [`dm-crypt`](https://www.kernel.org/doc/html/latest/admin-guide/device-mapper/dm-crypt.html#), the transparent disk encryption subsystem in the Linux kernel.

 ---
 ## Where to start?